richafnu/Viva/Viva/pulse/setup-admin-access/set-up-in-app-pulse-experience.md

 ### Data sharing

-Viva Pulse survey results for the Copilot impact template will be automatically shared to the [Microsoft Copilot Dashboard](/viva/insights/org-team-insights/copilot-dashboard) for leaders to analyze usage metrics that map sentiment data collected by Viva Pulse to workplace patterns data collected by Viva Insights in the Microsoft Copilot Dashboard.
-The individual Copilot impact sentiment will not be joined to behavioral metrics in Insights Advanced Analytics in Workbench.
+Viva Pulse survey results for the Copilot impact template is automatically shared to the [Microsoft Copilot Dashboard](/viva/insights/org-team-insights/copilot-dashboard).
+In the Microsoft Copilot Dashboard, leaders can analyze usage metrics that map sentiment data collected by Viva Pulse to workplace patterns data collected by Viva Insights.
+The individual Copilot impact sentiment is not joined to behavioral metrics in Insights Advanced Analytics in Workbench.

-Note that data export of Copilot impact Pulse survey results to populate the Microsoft Copilot Dashboard may fail due to 1) system failure or 2) the Insights license has not completed provisioning in your tenant yet.
+Data export of Copilot impact Pulse survey results to populate the Microsoft Copilot Dashboard may fail due to (1) system failure or (2) the Insights license did not complete provisioning in your tenant yet.
 As an admin, you can retry the data export for the Copilot impact Pulses to the Copilot Dashboard by selecting the retry button to retry all the failed Copilot impact Pulse data exports in your tenant.

 If you do not see the section in the data sharing tab to retry the data export failures to the Copilot Dashboard, then all the Copilot impact Pulses were successfully exported to the Copilot Dashboard.
-If you are consistently seeing data export failures after retrying, please ensure that the Insights license has completed provisioning in your tenant.
+If you are consistently seeing data export failures after retrying, ensure that the Insights license completed provisioning in your tenant.

 To retry data export failures to the Microsoft Copilot Dashboard:

 1. In the **Manage** tab, go to **Data sharing** tab.
 2. Under the **Retry data export to Microsoft Copilot Dashboard** section, select the **Retry** button.